Bogdanp/dramatiq/docs/source/index.rst

 **Remoulade** is a distributed task processing library for Python with a focus on simplicity, reliability and performance.
-This is a fork of _Dramatiq.
+This is a fork of Dramatiq_.

 Here's what it looks like: